Babcock Ranch, Florida: State ownership

 In the late 1990s, the Babcock family sought to sell the ranch to the state of Florida.
-The property was considered a priority for purchase by conservation leaders who saw it as the final section needed to establish an environmental corridor stretching from Lake Okeechobee in the center of Florida all of the way to the Charlotte Harbor Estuary on Florida's Gulf Coast.
+The property was considered a priority for purchase by conservation leaders who saw it as the final section needed to establish an environmental corridor stretching from Lake Okeechobee in the center of Florida to the Charlotte Harbor Estuary on Florida's Gulf Coast.

-The state offered US$455 million for 91000 acres in 2005, but negotiations broke down over the structure of the transaction and tax issues.
-A sale of the real estate would have triggered significant tax liabilities that could be avoided if ownership was transferred through sale of all corporate stock.
-The state was barred from meeting the family's terms by a provision in the state constitution prohibiting use of land acquisition funds for purchase of a private company's stock.
+The state offered $455 million for 91000 acres in 2005, but negotiations broke down over the structure of the transaction and tax issues.
+A sale of the real estate would have triggered significant tax liabilities that could have been avoided if ownership had been transferred through the sale of all corporate stock.
+The state was barred from meeting the family's terms by a provision in the state constitution prohibiting the use of land acquisition funds for the purchase of a private company's stock.

-Florida real estate development firm Kitson & Partners, led by former professional American football player Syd Kitson, signed a contract for purchase of the Babcock Florida Company including the ranch in July 2005 and laid out a plan to sell over 74000 acres to the State of Florida for preservation of the most environmentally sensitive areas.
+Florida real estate development firm Kitson & Partners, led by former professional American football player Syd Kitson, signed a contract for the purchase of the Babcock Florida Company, including the ranch, in July 2005 and laid out a plan to sell over 74000 acres to the State of Florida for the preservation of the most environmentally sensitive areas.
 The contract was contingent on a series of local and state approvals for development on the property to be retained by Kitson & Partners and a land management agreement that would provide for continued ranching operations and employment of the ranch staff under state ownership.
 Purchase from the family and sale of the preserve lands to the State of Florida and Lee County closed on July 31, 2006.

 As part of the arrangement, Kitson & Partners received $350 million for the land, with approximately $310 million provided in the final budget of Governor Jeb Bush and $40 million from Lee County, Florida.
 According to Time, the purchase was the "largest preservation buy in Florida history".
-Governor Bush stated that the state ownership "would preserve the single largest tract of contiguous land in the state's history".